toastyman231/BasedEngine/README.md

 - gensln: Generates project files.
 Should work on any OS, but I've only tested it on Windows.
 - buildsln [-config=debug|release]: Builds the entire solution in either debug or release configuration.
 - mkproject [-prj=New Project Name] [-config=Template Name] [-location=Project Location]: Will create a new project from a template at the specified directory.
 Templates can be found in BasedEngine/Templates.
-- (DEPRECATED) mklink [-prj=Your Project Name]: Creates a symlink of the resources folder so that the engine has easier access to it.
-THIS IS MANDATORY IF YOU ARE USING THE RESOURCES FOLDER!!!!!
-This command may be a bit buggy, I only used it once.
+- **(DEPRECATED)** mklink [-prj=Your Project Name]: Creates a symlink of the resources folder so that the engine has easier access to it.
+The engine can now find the Assets folder without needing a symlink, so this command no longer serves a purpose.
 - run [-config=debug|release] [-prj=Your Project Name]: Runs an existing project in debug or release mode.
 Defaults to debug.
 - version: Prints the current tools version.
 Pretty useless, it's mostly just for testing.